hyperledger/indy-hipe/text/dkms/dkms-v4.md

 ## 3.3.
 The Edge Layer: Edge Agents and Edge Wallets

 The edge layer is vital to DKMS because it is where identity owners interact directly with computing devices, operating systems, and applications.
-This layer consists of  and have direct control over DKMS edge agents and edge wallets that are under the direct control of identity owners.
-When designed and implemented correctly, edge devices, agents, and wallets are also the safest place to store private keys and other cryptographic material.
+This layer consists of DKMS edge agents and edge wallets that are under the direct control of identity owners.
+When designed and implemented correctly, edge devices, agents, and wallets can also be the safest place to store private keys and other cryptographic material.
 They are the least accessible for network intrusion, and even a successful attack on any single client device would yield the private data for only a single user or at most a small family of users.

 Therefore, the edge layer is where most DKMS private keys and link secrets are generated and where most key operations and storage are performed.
 To meet the security and privacy requirements, DKMS architecture makes the following two assumptions: